dotnetjunkie/blog/content/posts/di-anti-pattern-multiple-constructors.md

     - /p/ctors
 ---

-### When Dependency Injection is applied correctly and completely it is important that each type only has one constructor - multiple constructors are redundant, make your DI configuration fragile, and lead to maintainability issues.
+### When Dependency Injection is applied correctly and completely it is important that each type only has one constructor—multiple constructors are redundant, make your DI configuration fragile, and lead to maintainability issues.

-rom a dependency injection perspective, our applications have two kinds of types: [newables and injectables](http://misko.hevery.com/2008/09/30/to-new-or-not-to-new/).
+From a DI perspective, your applications have two kinds of types: [newables and injectables](http://misko.hevery.com/2008/09/30/to-new-or-not-to-new/).
 Newables are classes that the application news up manually using the `new` keyword.
 This is true for types such as primitives, entities, [DTOs](http://en.wikipedia.org/wiki/Data_transfer_object), view models and messages.
 Newables contain little to no logic and application code can safely depend on their implementation; there is no need to hide them behind an abstraction.

 Injectables are the types that contain the logic of our application.
 Injectables are usually placed behind abstractions and their consumers will depend on these [abstractions and not the implementations](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
 This allows these types to be replaced, decorated, intercepted and mocked.
 When using dependency injection, injectables are configured in the start-up path of our application; the [Composition Root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/).
-Optionally, a DI library resolves, injects and manages the injectables for us.
+Optionally, a DI library resolves, injects and manages the injectables for you.

 Let me be clear: I don’t care how many constructors your newables have.
 Any number that works for you is fine with me (or at least as far as this post is concerned).
 What I care about is how many constructors your injectables have: